 In fall of 2012, Mari Kalkun performed record release concerts in Tokyo, Kyoto, and Nara.
 They were organized by Sonihouse, Nature Bliss (the company that released Kalkun’s record), and Afterhouse (who releases Pastaca’s records).
 New contacts were created with concert locations, producers, and creative individuals.
 Invitations exist for a new tour.
 Sales of the records “Üü tulõk” and “Vihmakõnõ” are going well in Japan.

-Many collaborative projects occur through Estonia-Japan cooperation frameworks.
+Many other numerous collaborative projects occur through Estonia-Japan cooperation frameworks.